Drilon counters martial law statement of SC magistrate

 “The Bill of Rights cannot be set aside even under martial law or even when the privilege of the writ of habeas corpus is suspended.
 There are rights that are considered inviolable under the present Constitution.
 Those rights should be respected at all times,” Drilon said.

-He said warrantless arrests for crimes other than rebellion cannot be carried out even with the suspension of the privilege of the writ of habeas corpus.
+He said warrantless arrests could not be carried out even with the suspension of the privilege of the writ of habeas corpus.

-Warrantless arrest can only be valid when made when a person is caught in the act of committing a crime, according to Section 5, Rule 113 of the Rules of Court, Drilon, a former justice secretary, said.
+Warrantless arrest could only be valid when made under the circumstances mentioned in Section 5, Rule 113 of the Rules of Court, such as when a person is caught in the act of committing a crime, Drilon, a former justice secretary, said.

 Drilon also cited the provision of the Constitution that states: “A state of martial law does not suspend the operation of the Constitution, nor supplant the functioning of the civil courts or legislative assemblies, nor authorize the conferment of jurisdiction on military courts and agencies over civilians where civil courts are able to function, nor automatically suspend the privilege of the writ of habeas corpus.”